Image Credit: Science Direct

 The treatment that is an effective replacement for the aforementioned two treatments for arthritis is ankle arthrodiastasis.
 With the advent of medical innovation, the treatment has proven itself effective in being an alternate treatment to either fusion treatment or joint replacement.

 How does Ankle Arthrodiastasis Work?

 Arthrodiastasis involves joint separation as a means to induce healing of the area.
 Evolving since the late nineteen seventies, distraction therapies proved themselves as effective therapies for the treatment of joint pain.
-Medical studies showed that the use of an Ilizarov frame (see image above) was a means via which the arthritic ankle could simultaneously be allowed to heal, without limiting the mobility of the joint.
-Fused with such a therapy, is the filling of the joint with various fluids or suspensions such as hyaluronan (a critical molecule in joint restoration), or even stem cells in an appropriate base.
+Medical studies showed that the use of an Ilizarove frame (see image above) was a means via which the arthritic ankle could simultaneously be allowed to heal, without limiting the mobility of the joint.
+Fused with such a therapy, is the filling of the joint with various fluids or suspensions such as a hyaluronan (a critical molecule in joint restoration), or even stem cells in an appropriate base.
 Regardless of the path, the aim is to restore the cartilage surfaces of a joint.
 Once cartilage is restored, the smooth operation of the joint will be achieved.